 The bottom panel of Fig. 1 shows the BOW correlations.
-In a BOW phase the kinetic energy on the links oscillates between two values as one traverses the chain (see Fig. 2).
-SDW correlations are immediately plausible after observing that U leads to singly occupied sites (moment formation) and that neighboring spins that are antiparallel have a secondorder lowering of their energy $(\Delta E^{(2)} \propto -t^2/U)$ relative to neighboring spins that are parallel.
+In a BOW phase the kinetic energy on the links oscillates between two values as one traverses the chain (see Fig. 4).
+SDW correlations are immediately plausible after observing that U leads to singly occupied sites (moment formation) and that neighboring spins which are antiparallel have a second order lowering of their energy $(\Delta E^{(2)} \propto -t^2/U)$ relative to neighboring spins which are parallel.
 Analogous reasoning applies to CDW correlations.
 A picture of the less familiar BOW order is the following: consider a CDW pattern of doubly occupied and empty sites.
-A fermion hopping from doubly occupied site i onto neighboring empty site i+1 will prevent, through the interaction U, the hopping of a second electron from doubly occupied site i+2 onto i+1.
+A fermion hopping from doubly occupied site i onto neighboring empty site i+1 will prevent, through the interaction U, the hopping of a second electron from doubly occupied site i + 2 onto i + 1.
 Instead, an electron on site i+2 would prefer to hop to i+3.
-Thus the bonds (i,i+1) and (i+2,i+3) have high kinetic energy, while the intermediate bond (i+1,i+2) has low kinetic energy.
+Thus the bonds (i, i + 1) and (i + 2, i + 3) have high kinetic energy, while the intermediate bond (i+1, i+2) has low kinetic energy.
 This way of understanding the origin of BO invokes both CDW and SDW correlations, making it plausible that the BOW might form on the boundary between the two.

 Since the BOW phase also breaks a discrete translational symmetry, the associated ground state order should be long ranged.
-As mentioned in the Introduction, in the extended Hubbard model ( $\Delta = 0$ ) the original picture of the phase diagram was one with only SDW and CDW regions, with a weak coupling second-order transition changing at a tricritical point to a strong coupling first-order transition.5-8 Recent OMC simulations with the stochastic series expansion (SSE) have suggested instead that, at weak coupling, as V is increased at fixed U there are two separate transitions: a SDW-BOW transition of the Kosterlitz-Thouless type, followed by a second-order BOW-CDW transition.
-These transitions merge at a multicritical point into a single, direct, first-order SDW-CDW transition line at strong coupling.
-The multiwas found to be critical point at $(U_m, V_m)$ $=(4.7\pm0.1, 2.51\pm0.04).$
+As mentioned in the introduction, in the extended Hubbard model ($\Delta = 0$) the original picture of the phase diagram was one with only SDW and CDW regions, with a weak coupling second order transition changing at a tricritical point to a strong coupling first order transition^{5,6,7,8}.
+Recent QMC simulations with the Stochastic Series Expansion (SSE) have suggested instead that at weak coupling as V is increased at fixed U there are two separate transitions: a SDW-BOW transition of the Kosterlitz-Thouless type, followed by a second order BOW-CDW transition.
+These transitions merge at a multi-critical point into a single, direct, first order SDW-CDW transition line at strong coupling50.
+The multi-critical point was found to be at $(U_m, V_m) = (4.7 \pm 0.1, 2.51 \pm 0.04).$

-Aspects of this conclusion had been challenged by density matrix renormalization group calculations.54-56 In particular, the suggestion is that the BOW phase exists only precisely on the SDW-CDW transition line, as opposed to being present in an extended region.
-Moreover, rather than starting at U=V=0 and reaching out to the multicritical point, the BOW line was concluded to begin at finite, nonzero coupling and also extend somewhat beyond the numerical value for the multicritical point obtained using the SSE.
-Further SSE calculations and functional RG treatments appear to confirm earlier SSE work.
+Aspects of this conclusion have been challenged by density matrix renormalization group calculations 50,51,52 .
+In particular, the suggestion is that the BOW phase exists only precisely on the SDW-CDW transition line, as opposed to being present in an extended region.
+Moreover, rather than starting at U=V=0 and reaching out to the multi-critical point, the BOW line was concluded to begin at finite, nonzero coupling and also extend somewhat beyond the numerical value for the multi-critical point obtained using the SSE.